 It is a fact that pot has the ability to favorably alter the quality of life for many individuals.
 Health Canada.begrudgingly recognizes these truth.
 Additionally, even the somewhat paranoid FDA, Food and Drug Administration, in the United States is slowly recognizing the value of medical marijuana.

 THC, or tetrahydrocannabinol, is the chemical responsible for most of marijuana’s psychological effects.
 “It acts much like the cannabinoid chemicals made naturally by the body“, according to the National Institute on Drug Abuse (NIDA).

 “Cannabinoid receptors are concentrated in certain areas of the brain associated with thinking, memory, pleasure, coordination and time perception.
 THC attaches to these receptors and activates them and affects a person’s memory, pleasure, movements, thinking, concentration, coordination, and sensory and time perception”, according to NIDA.

 We have a medical marijuana dilemma in Canada because of the criminal/biker involvement in the sale of marijuana.
-This involvement has meant that the cultivation and sale of marijuana has heretofore been mired in misery, steeped in violence and surrounded by death.
+This involvement means that the cultivation and sale of marijuana has been laden with misery, steeped in violence and surrounded by death.
 And this is true whether we label it for “medical” or “recreational”.
 From that standpoint alone, pot is not a harmless drug.